NadiDami/CrowdHailer.github.io/_drafts/ddd/storing-your-data.md

 ---
 layout: post
-title: A persistance problem
+title: A persistence problem
 description: Solutions with entities, Repositories and ruby
-date: 2015-04-23 17:20:05
+date: 2015-07-23 17:20:06
 tags: ruby design
 author: Peter Saxton
 ---

 ActiveRecord is a beast.
 There are many other people who have expanded on this point.
-ActiveRecord is a fantastic Piece of software.
-THere are many people who would agree with this.
-Persistance of data seams like a single responsibility and this idea is often seen as equivalent to the domain.
+ActiveRecord is a fantastic piece of software.
+There are many people who would agree with this.
+Persistence of data seams like a single responsibility and this idea is often seen as equivalent to the domain.
 Rails and active model compounds this view in a newbie.
-I am sure of that however rails at no point precludes you from seeing this disctiction and moving on to a much happier way of working.
+I am sure of that however rails at no point precludes you from seeing this distinction and moving on to a much happier way of working.

- Well if persistance is to big an item to tackle on its own then lets break it down a bit.
+ Well if persistence is to big an item to tackle on its own then lets break it down a bit.

 - Data, The data is stored somehow it needs to be in a format that the data store mechanism (database) understands.